As someone who has made a lot of high ticket sales as an affiliate marketer, I want to share how I personally to do it in this article.

 However, if you have a blog that has a lot of articles and is about a year old, then you have a great chance of having that blog review get visitors.

 Blogging is a process vs using the YouTube option, but it’s worth the investment and for me, is what pays the most affiliate commissions.
 Get coaching on how to make a highly profitable affiliate blog and if you’d like more details, learn how I use blogging to do affiliate marketing here.

-Step 9: Promoting the product through pay per click (advanced).
+Step 9: Promoting the product through pay per click:

 This is an optional step in the promotion of high ticket affiliate items, but it’s still an option I want you to consider, even though it’s advanced.

 Pay per click is basically a form of online advertising, where you go to one of several networks out there and basically create an ad for the high ticket product you’re promoting and link that ad, either to your YouTube video review and/or to your blog review of the product.